New York State Department of Health undercounted Covid-19 deaths in nursing homes, attorney general's report says - KVIA

 The report preliminarily concludes that deaths were underreported based on a survey of 62 nursing homes, a roughly 10% sample of total facilities across the state.

+“The word ‘undercount’ implies there are more total fatalities than have been reported; this is factually wrong,” Zucker said.

+“DOH has consistently made clear that our numbers are reported based on the place of death,” Zucker said.
+“DOH does not disagree that the number of people transferred from a nursing home to a hospital is an important data point, and is in the midst of auditing this data from nursing homes.”

-The report, which did not name the nursing homes surveyed, detailed one facility where deaths were underreported to the Department of Health by as many as 29 deaths.
+The attorney general’s report, which did not name the nursing homes surveyed, detailed one facility where deaths were underreported to the Department of Health by as many as 29 deaths.

 James’ office continues to investigate the discrepancies, according to the report.